AdobeDocs/target-learn.en/help/integrations/set-up-a4t-reports-in-analysis-workspace-for-auto-allocate-activities.md

 *Figure 4: The final Auto-Allocate panel showing the conversion rates for a binarized revenue conversion metric*

 ## Conclusion

-The above steps have demonstrated how to correctly configure workspace to display Auto-Allocate reporting data.
-To summarize
+The steps above have demonstrated how to correctly configure [!DNL Workspace] to display Auto-Allocate reporting data.
+To summarize:

-- When the metric is a Target defined conversion metric, or an Adobe Analytics Metric with optimization criterion *Maximize Metric Value Per Visitor*, the default workspace panel configured with visitors as a normalizing metric should be used.
+* When the metric is a Target defined conversion metric, or an Adobe Analytics Metric with optimization criterion *Maximize Metric Value Per Visitor*, the default workspace panel configured with visitors as a normalizing metric should be used.
-- When the metric is an Adobe Analytics metric with optimization criterion "Maximize Unique Visitor Conversion Rate", you must use a conversion rate that is defined as the fraction of visitors for whom the metric is positive.
+* When the metric is an Adobe Analytics metric with optimization criterion "Maximize Unique Visitor Conversion Rate", you must use a conversion rate that is defined as the fraction of visitors for whom the metric is positive.
 This is done by creating a corresponding segment, that filters the unique visitor metric.